Strategies for Sustainable Product Design and Waste Reduction

 Today, demand for sustainable, durable products is not only coming from legislators and environmentalists but also eco-conscious consumers.
 As the industry shifts towards a zero-waste value chain, companies have to adapt by not only designing products that last; they have to be easy to repair, refill or refurbish.

-Policies are accelerating the transition towards a circular economy: France's repairability index is paving the way for a durability index by 2024 to measure product longevity; the EU is phasing out landfilling by 2025 for recyclable waste; and as part of the Decade of Action, the UN aims to substantially reduce waste generation by 2030.
+Policies are accelerating the transition towards a circular economy: France's repairability index is paving the way for a durability index by 2024 to measure product longevity; the EU is phasing out landfilling by 20252 for recyclable waste; and as part of the Decade of Action, the UN aims to substantially reduce waste generation by 2030.

 The pressure to conform to changing demand and strict environmental regulations requires fast action — the time to act is now.
 With digitalization, making durable products secures a company's ability to unlock long-term revenue streams while sending zero waste to the landfill.

-Rework Waste Reduction for a Net Zero Future
+Waste Reduction Strategies for a Net-Zero Future

 Read our ebook to discover how digitalization empowers companies to move away from planned obsolescence and keep zero-waste products in the loop.

-Close the Loop, Safeguard Brand Loyalty
+Minimize Waste, Close the Loop, Safeguard Brand Loyalty

 What will it take to transform a throwaway economy into a circular one that eliminates waste, circulates resources and regenerates nature?
 The answer: A closed-loop system — all the way from design and engineering to service and remanufacture.
 Circular-driven companies are embracing digital solutions, including virtual twin technology to: